Hilaria Baldwin Says Alec Baldwin Shushed Her When She Was In Labor

 “I’ll spare you the details of my reaction for now,” she added.
 “But it never happened again.”

-The intimate anecdote about the actor’s boorishness probably doesn’t help him cope with a much bigger tragedy.
+The intimate anecdote about the actor’s boorishness may not help him cope with a recent tragedy.
 Baldwin fatally shot cinematographer Halyna Hutchins on a movie set in October while rehearsing with a prop gun he was told was unloaded.
 Director Joel Souza was injured.
 Baldwin has been sued, but authorities have not filed criminal charges.

 Baldwin told ABC’s George Stephanopoulos he did not pull the trigger of the gun and had no idea how a live bullet ended up in it ― or on the set at all.